darienbrothers/statlocker-react-native/docs/statlocker-tabs-revamp.md

 ### **Deep Links**

-* From Messaging → “View Stat Card” or “Player Card” can route into Recruiting to share with a coach thread
+* From Messaging → "View Stat Card" or "Player Card" can route into Recruiting to share with a coach thread

-* From Profile → “Share Player Card” routes to **AI Outreach** composer
+* From Profile → "Share Player Card" routes to **AI Outreach** composer

 ---